-Term insurance is a crucial financial product that provides life coverage for a specified term, ensuring financial security for your loved ones in case of your untimely demise.
+Term insurance is a crucial financial product in life insurance that provides life coverage for a specified term, ensuring financial security for your loved ones in case of your untimely demise.
 Understanding the term insurance age limit is essential when considering purchasing a policy, as it affects both eligibility and coverage options.
 This article delves into what term insurance is, the age limits for obtaining it, the criteria for eligibility, and the typical coverage duration.

 Term insurance as per age limits